MaudJuni/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that counts the number of directories and sub-directories in the current directory
+It is a good file that cuts iron without making a noise